pilgrimtabby/orwell/README.md

 - `orwell -e p-blacklist` to empty the permanent blacklist
 - `orwell -e all` to empty both blacklists

+Use flag `-l` to output the contents of either or both blacklists.

+- Usage: `orwell -l` or `orwell -l all` to output both blacklists' contents
+- `orwell -l blacklist` to output the contents of the toggleable blacklist
+- `orwell -l p-blacklist` to output the contents of the permanent blacklist

 Use flag `-t` to toggle toggleable blacklist status (enforced or not enforced).

 Use flag `-s` to show toggleable blacklist status (enforced or not enforced).

-Use flag `-l` to list all sites on both blacklists.
+Use flag `-v` to display current version number.

 Use flag `-h` to show the help message.